Christoffer9612/smapshot-application/README.md

 # Smapshot Mobile Application
 This master's thesis project focus on creating a mobile application with the feature of being able to retake historical photographs in order to compare the past with the present.
-A part of developing a mobile application, this thesis work also includes carrying out a design process and geospatial research.
+A part from developing the mobile application, this thesis work also includes carrying out a design process and geospatial research.
 In other words, this consists of following three topics:
 - Mobile application development
 - Geospatial research
 - Design process

 See Smapshot's website [here](https://smapshot.heig-vd.ch/).

-## Configuration
+## Configuration environment

 * Java 15
 * [Android Studio Bumblebee 2021.1.1 Canary 12](https://developer.android.com/studio/preview/index.html)